 All moms who give birth gain weight.
 Hey, that’s what happens when you grow an entire human for 9 months, right?!
 What an incredible feat!
 Unfortunately, there’s a lot of pressure for new moms to get back to their “pre-baby weight” as quickly as possible.
-The photos of women who have bounced back after just a few months leave the rest of us feeling frustrated and inferior.
+The pressure to lose the baby weight fast is insane!
+The photos of women bouncing back after just a few months leaves the rest of us feeling frustrated and inferior.
 Know this: there is nothing wrong with you!
 It is not normal to jump back into skinny jeans after just a few weeks, or even months.
 We are going to break down the truth about losing weight after pregnancy and give you our best advice on how to do so safely and effectively.

 Realistic Weight Loss After Birth

 Having a baby is one of the biggest life changes a woman faces.
 Not just physically, but mentally and emotionally.
 Everything changes when you become a mom; new depths of yourself are discovered, while old traits fade away.
 With the birth of a baby comes a huge shift in lifestyle and perspective, not to mention juggling new challenges like extra laundry, round the clock feedings, lack of sleep, a dip in physical motivation, dirty diapers (the list goes on).
 The physical demands of caring for a newborn are exhausting.
 And then add on the pressure of losing the baby weight…while exhausted?!

 With everything going on, give yourself a break on trying to lose the baby weight immediately.
 Yes, there are genetically blessed women who seem to bounce back to six-pack abs within a month of having a baby.
 But, most of us are not like that, and that’s okay.
 The physical, emotional and hormonal changes during pregnancy are unparalleled.
 Even if it’s been six months or a year with some extra pounds, understand the weight will come off eventually, provided you take some action steps.